Cloud | Meteoros

 A suspended meeting place, the sky is the agora of our imagination.

-Meteoros was installed at St Pancras International Eurostar terminal London (April 18 - October 10, 2013) as part of Terrace Wires, an annually rotating public art program by HS1.
-Lucy +Jorge Orta were the first artists to suspended their sculpture as a cardinal welcome to the nearly one-million visitors to the station each week.
+Meteoros was installed at St Pancras International Eurostar terminal London (April 18 - October 10, 2013) as part of Terrace Wires, an annually rotating public art program by HS1 Ltd. Lucy + Jorge Orta were the first artists to suspend their sculpture as a cardinal welcome to the one-million visitors to the station each week.